-Kyle Kost is a Ph.D. candidate with expertise in macroeconomics, financial analysis, policy evaluation, and econometrics.
+Kyle Kost is an Economist at Intensity with expertise in macroeconomics, financial analysis, policy evaluation, and econometrics.

-Mr. Kost is a Ph.D. candidate in Economics (expected in summer 2020) at the University of Chicago, where he specializes in Macroeconomics, Finance, and Econometrics.
-Mr. Kost also served as a lecturer and teaching assistant in the department of economics.
+Dr. Kost earned his Ph.D. in Economics from the University of Chicago.
+Dr. Kost also served as a lecturer and teaching assistant in the department of economics.

 Dr. Kost earned his Bachelor of Arts degree in Applied Mathematics, Magna Cum Laude, from Harvard University.